atallison/go-collections/doc.md

     ReplaceAll.

 ### func (a *ArrayList[T]) RemoveAt(index int) error
-    Remove removes a value at the given index in the list.
+    RemoveAt removes a value at the given index in the list.
 ErrInvalidIndex will be responded if the index < 0 or length <= index.

 ### func (a *ArrayList[T]) RemoveIf(f func(index int, v T) bool)
     RemoveIf removes values if the f(value) returns true.